stream-pi/website/README.md

 ## Current Packages / Libraries

 - React
-- NextJS (Server backend for deploying the app)
+- NextJS (Base framework and faux server backend for deploying the app)
 - Typescript (for better type checking in Javascript)
 - Node Sass (for use of sass/scss)
 - Bootstrap (for style / look)